SamuelSwartzberg/flashcardifying_text_temp/ling.md

 PATIENT|undergoes action, changes state|Ram broke THE WINDOW with a stone.
 THEME|undergoes action, does not change state

-# linguistics and the mind

-Cogntivie linguistics is a field that studies how the things we know about the brain/mind generally give rise to human language.
-Thus cognitive linguistis would reject the claim that language is a separate faculty of the brain.
-Psycholinguistics is a field that studies how the brain allows us to do language-related tasks such as language aquisition, comprehension, production.

-## Cognitive linguistics

-### conceptual metaphor

-The idea of conceptual metaphor was coined by Lakoff ＆ Johnson in their seminal book Metaphors We Live By (1980)

-A conceptual metaphor is a metaphor where one thing is understood in terms of another.
-A structural metaphor is a metaphor that structures one thing in terms of another.
-Conceptual metaphors are structural metaphors.
-A mapping is a single conceptual/structural metaphor.
-A mapping consists of a source domain, a target domain, and a set of correspondences between the domains. e.g. Love is the target domain, a journey is the source domain The set of correspondences of a mapping represents the structure that structural metaphor is referring to.
-A correspondence is a equivalence between one element of the target domain and one element of the source domain. e.g. for LOVE IS A JOURNEY, the lovers are travelers, the relationship is the vehicle, the lovers common goals are destinations on the journey.
-Within a mapping, new correspondences may be created ad hoc, e.g. for stylistic effect.
-A mapping is conventionally indicated as TARGET IS SOURCE.
-The target domain is only partially structured in terms of the source domain.
-The target domain only being partially structured in terms of the source domain means that only some attributes of the source domain carry over to the target domain.
-Since the target domain is only partially structured in terms of the source domain, any conceptual/structural metaphor also hides/obscures things.
-To Lakoff ＆ Johnson, all our conceptual system is based on conceptual metaphor.

-### linguistic relativity

-»⟮Linguistic relativity⟯« is the idea that ⟮the structure of language⟯ ⟮affects⟯ ⟮the speakers cognition⟯.
-⟮＿linguistic relativity＿⟯ exists in ⟮a strong⟯ and ⟮c_;a weak⟯ ⟮c_;version⟯.
-The ⟮strong⟯ version of ⟮＿linguistic relativity＿⟯ says the relationship between language structure and thought is one of ⟮determination⟯.
-The ⟮weak⟯ version of ⟮＿linguistic relativity＿⟯ says the relationship between language structure and thought is one of ⟮influence⟯.
-⟮＿linguistic relativity＿⟯ is more ⟮commonly⟯ but ⟮c_;misleadingly⟯ called the ⟮「sapir-whorf hypothesis」⟯.
-The ⟮「sapir-whorf hypothesis」⟯ is misleading because ⟮sapir⟯ ⟮did not endorse it much at all⟯, and ⟮c-;whorf⟯ ⟮was not the first to endorse it⟯
-⟮the strong version of⟯ ⟮＿linguistic relativity＿⟯ is also called ⟮linguistic determinism⟯

 # diachronic

 Historical linguistics is mainly interested in language change.